dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/decoded-barcodes-result.md

 ### getOriginalImageHashId

 Get the hash id of the source image.
-You can use this ID to get the source image via [`IntermediateResultManager`]({{ site.dcv_android_api }}core/intermediate-results/intermediate-result-manager.html) class.
+You can use this ID to get the source image via the [`IntermediateResultManager`]({{ site.dcv_android_api }}core/intermediate-results/intermediate-result-manager.html) class.

 ```java
 String getOriginalImageHashId();